youngNyvek/goledger-challenge-besu/README.md

 ## Interaction with the Besu network

 To interact with the Besu network, you can use the Go Ethereum client.
-Below we provide a function that interacts with the Besu network to call a sample transaction.
+Below we provide two functions that interact with the Besu network, one for writing data (`ExecContract`) and one for reading data (`CallContract`).
 Feel free to include and change this function in your application.

 ```go
 package main